wmhunt1/Coding-RPG/coding-rpg-react/README.md

 kobold companion

 fixes/changes
-move part of combat to combat
-balancing
-write more than generic dialogue fix tactic selection
+move part of combatscripts to combat comp balancing write more than generic dialogue fix tactic selection